Frost and Cold Temperature Damage to Small Corn

 Assessing Recovery Potential

 The most important thing to do is wait 3 to 5 days before making a field by field assessment of frost damage.
 Determining the condition of the growing point will provide information to help determine the potential impact on final corn stand or replant decisions.
 The potential for corn recovery from cold temperature injury is greater for VE to V2 growth stage corn because energy reserves should still exist to support growth.
 The more green tissue a plant has to live on until regrowth occurs increases the likelihood of recovery.
 Dry, warm conditions will favor recovery.
 Multiple frost events or cool, damp weather can compromise recovery and plant health.
 Corn survival is dependant on a healthy growing point and new leaf growth.
 The best management practice is to exercise patience and scout corn.
-Evaluate the existing stand for potential survival and uniformity before deciding to replant, and compare the yield potential of the existing stand with the yield potential of a replanted stand.
+Evaluate the existing stand for potential survival and uniformity before deciding to replant.
+Compare the yield potential of the existing stand with the yield potential of a replanted stand.